lightstreams-network/docs/content/getting-started/file-sharing/_index.md

 Note:

-- `--nodeid=1; --network=sirius` we are executing the command from Leth node 1 and deploying the ACL to file on sirius network
+- `--nodeid=1; --network=sirius` we are executing the command from Lightstreams node 1 and deploying the ACL to file on sirius network
 - `--file=` flag is an absolute path to the file you want to share
 - `--owner=` flag is file owner address who will pay for the file ACL.
 The account address was generated when you signed-up
 - `"meta":"QmNkbFAo5jSKm7KLCdCr8c8ue2X53ShATD5yjyQq3ynoaf"` this is the address of a public Meta file linking to your private file in a secure IPFS storage